Activator: GLU Activation Function as the Core Component of a Vision Transformer

 \section{Introduction}

-The transformer architecture \cite{1} has garnered a significant and impactful position as a highly generalized and effective deep learning design.
+The transformer architecture \cite{1} has been established as a highly generalized and effective deep learning design.
 With the attention mechanism at the core of transformers, many advancements have been made in natural language processing (NLP), which culminated with the introduction of large language models (LLM) \cite{2} such as GPT \cite{3},LLama \cite{4}, Falcon \cite{5}, and Mistral \cite{6}.
-This interest also continued to the computer vision (CV) domain, resulting in several implementations including ViT \cite{7}, MLP-Mixer \cite{8}, Conv-Mixer \cite{9}, and Swin Transformer \cite{10}, Detection Transformer (DETR) \cite{11}, Perceiver-IO \cite{12}, Unified-IO \cite{13}, DINO \cite{14}, and Segment Anything Model (SAM) \cite{15}.
-This expanded adoption of the transformer architecture prompted the inquiry of formulating more lightweight and less computationally demanding variants, with examples of such attempts including Linformer \cite{16}, FNets \cite{17}, Local-ViT \cite{18}, Max-ViT \cite{19}, and Nystromformer \cite{20}.
-Many computer vision tasks require stringent computational resources, and the traditional transformer architecture with its global token interaction through the scaled dot product attention with the softmax activation function \cite{1} demands heavy allocation of compute capacity that is not suitable to a variety of applied computer vision settings, limiting the general adoption of transformer-based designs.
+This interest also continued to the computer vision (CV) domain, resulting in several implementations, including ViT \cite{7}, MLP-Mixer \cite{8}, Conv-Mixer \cite{9}, Swin Transformer \cite{10}, Detection Transformer (DETR) \cite{11}, Perceiver-IO \cite{12}, Unified-IO \cite{13}, DINO \cite{14}, and Segment Anything Model (SAM) \cite{15}.
+This expanded adoption of the transformer architecture led to the inquiry of formulating lightweight and less computationally demanding variants, with examples of such attempts including Linformer \cite{16}, FNets \cite{17}, Local-ViT \cite{18}, Max-ViT \cite{19}, and Nystromformer \cite{20}.
+Many computer vision tasks require stringent computational resources, and the traditional transformer architecture with its global token-to-token interaction through the scaled dot product attention with the softmax activation function \cite{1} demands heavy allocation of compute capacity that is not suitable for a variety of applied computer vision settings, and the attempts in the literature for lightweight modifications aim to replace the attention mechanism with either restricted forms of the attention mechanism or approximate alternatives of it that are still beyond the capacity of many edge compute devices, therefore limiting the general adoption of transformer-based designs.